Check out the park newspaper and trip-planning visitor guide, the K'elt'aeni

-The Wrangell-St. Elias Visitor Center is the main park visitor center.
-It is located along the Richardson Highway (Hwy 4), which is a paved road that runs through Copper Center, AK.
-This visitor center is located 10 miles south of Glennallen, Alaska, and approximately 200 miles east of Anchorage, AK and 250 miles south of Fairbanks, AK.
+The Wrangell-St. Elias Visitor Center is the main park visitor center, located at mile marker 106.8 Richardson Highway (Hwy 4), which is a paved road that runs through Copper Center, AK.
+This visitor center is located 10 miles south of Glennallen, Alaska, and approximately 200 miles northeast of Anchorage, AK and 250 miles south of Fairbanks, AK.

 There are two roads that lead into the park: the Nabesna Road and the McCarthy Road.
 Both roads are dirt roads that are maintained by the State of Alaska.
 Please go to the Driving Park Roads page to learn about these dirt roads.

 The Nabesna District is in the northern portion of the park and can be accessed near Slana, AK, located about 75 miles northeast of Copper Center.
 The Slana Ranger Station is located at the start of the Nabesna Road.
 The Nabesna Road is a gravel road that is 42 miles long, with 3 stream crossings.
 Usually 2-wheel drive vehicles can be driven on this road, but sometimes (especially after it rains) it is recommended that only 4-wheel drive vehicles or high clearance vehicles be driven on this road.